ibm-cloud-docs/EventStreams/limits_quotas.md

 # How {{site.data.keyword.messagehub}} uses limits and quotas
 {: #kafka_quotas}

 {{site.data.keyword.messagehub}} uses quotas to control the resources, such as network bandwidth, that a service can consume.
-The types and levels of quotas depend on whether you use the Lite, Standard, Enterprise, or Satellite plan.
+The types and levels of quotas depend on whether you use the Lite, Standard, or Enterprise plan.
 {: shortdesc}

 ## Lite plan